 Illustration H2b.
 Milbro LMS 4F loco and tender.
 This is probably one of a batch made in the 1930s.
 Although very plain in terms of detailing, the model is well proportioned and neatly put together.
 There are more pictures of this loco in our Mills Locos page (as well as another later 4F to which Milbro may have contributed).
 Illustration H2c.
 Milbro 0 gauge NE atlantic loco, probably from the early 1930s or late 1920s.

-Illustration H3.
-Milbro 0 gauge gunpowder van.
-An example from the large range of wooden rolling stock produced by the company.
-This particular model is probably from the late 1920s or early 1930s.
-Illustration H4.
-A rare example of a Milbro GN brake van.
-This is in good condition, with its trade mark intact.
-I do not know of any catalogue picture of this vehicle.
-Many of the photos shown on this site are of Milbro rolling stock, locomotives, accessories and associated published material or art work, but (in line with the intentions outlined above) models or components from other manufacturers and retailers will be included too.
-This may be to fill gaps in what is available elsewhere, to help provide context, to illustrate or explain, to show specific features, or to make comparisons.
+Many of the photos shown on this site are of Milbro rolling stock, locomotives, accessories and associated published material or art work, but (in line with the intentions outlined above) models or components from other manufacturers and retailers are included too.
+This may help to fill gaps in what is available elsewhere, to provide context, to illustrate or explain, to show specific features, or to make comparisons.
 Feedback from some of the enthusiasts I know has indicated that the coverage given to items from other firms has been of interest, so the website sections on these have continued to grow in parallel with the Mills material.
+As far as locos in particular are concerned, I have been trying to identify and highlight some of the specific characteristics of models made by several makers.
 At the moment there are a few illustrations of wagons from LMC and two other producers within the section on Milbro Wooden Wagons, and something more extensive on several wagon-making firms in the page on wagons by other makers.
 There is also some general illustrative material on locomotives and motors from various UK firms in the section on Vintage Locos and Motors, together with separate coverage of two small-scale post-war firms, Douglass Models and Vulcan of Kendal.
-An additional section illustrates locos from Windsor Models and Exley, and we have also developed separate coverage of Bond's engines too.
+An additional section illustrates locos from Windsor Models and Exley, and we have also developed separate coverage of Bond's engines.
 The 3-rail (coarse-scale/standard scale) 0 gauge engines made by Beeson (including those sold through Milbro, Bassett-Lowke, Exley, Gresham Models and R.M.Evans) are discussed and illustrated in another section of the site.
 There is also a page about Bernard Miller/Miller Swan.
-These sections on Beeson and Miller are meant to help fill gaps in what is currently on the internet, where Miller in particular is under-represented.
+The sections on Beeson and Miller are meant to help fill gaps in what is currently on the internet, where Miller in particular is under-represented, and where commentary on Beeson is scattered, brief or journalistic.
 The section on Milbro coaches is complemented by outline coverage of some other coach makers in another part of the site, and that material has been expanding as things have come to hand.
 In some parts of the site focussed on other locomotive makers in 0 gauge, I refer to features that might help with identification.
 Often the analysis is tentative rather than conclusive !
 Illustration H5.
 Two LNER Claud Hamilton locos by Beeson, thought to be from batches made for Milbro.
 As with the locos in Illustrations H2b and H2c, these models are made in tinplate and were for gauge 0.
 The loco near to the camera was changed in a few relatively minor ways by a previous owner, and this included replacing the wires through the crank pins with something a little rough and ready, and replacing the pickups with a skate.
 When this picture was taken I was unaware that at some point the loco's nameplate had also been changed.
 The Claud Hamilton plate seen here is a later addition, glued on over the name 'John Herivel'.
 (See the Beeson section of this website for further comment.)

+The model nearest the camera in the above picture (now discovered to be named John Herivel) was passed in 2024 to the Brighton Toy and Model Museum as a donation.
+I hope it might be of interest to model railway historians visiting the museum.
+In the future perhaps someone will be able to research it further, and see if it was linked in some way to the well-known codebreaker at Bletchley Park.
 Illustration H6.
 Milbro advertising placed on a practical item.
 Tape used by Milbro, carrying their name and address details.
 This piece was tied around one of their labelled boxes (see the section of our website that shows Artwork).
 Milbro track was something for which the company seems to have been well known, and some selected catalogue illustrations of track and related products are included in the section of the site that covers 'Other' Milbro items.
 Actual sections of 0 gauge track included in some photos, however, have a variety of retail origins.
 Renovations, added detail, rebuilt locomotives and rolling stock kits

 Vintage trains have often been changed in various ways over the decades since they were made.
 A loco might have been fitted with a new motor, repainted, modified, enhanced, or converted from 3-rail to 2-rail running.
 There might even have been a complete rebuild from one loco type to another by an enthusiast or commercial firm.
 When kits were available, that gave further scope for items that differed from a standard factory product (and in a sub-section further down this page we show a vehicle that was probably kit-built).
 Many of today's collectors, however, want an item to be in its original condition or fairly close to it, especially as far as the exterior appearance is concerned.
 With vintage locos, it can also be helpful to have the initial factory-built mechanism, as this helps identification.
 Repairs and renovations, however, are generally seen as acceptable, both on rolling stock and engines, and sometimes adding small details or commissioning a full repaint is felt worthwhile.
 In fact, quite a few collectors enjoy doing restorations (see the next two images below).
 We should also add that some loco rebuilds or major enhancements by professionals have firm places in the model railway history.
 In the Other Vintage Locos and Motors and the Douglass Models sections of this site we include some examples of 'rebuilds', as this is a part of the UK record which often gets forgotten.
 Professional rebuilding could fill significant gaps in the classes of locos available.
 I understand from an informant that a firm in Australia employed this strategy too, to 'repurpose' Bassett-Lowke models into Victorian Railways locomotives (see our section on Other Vintage Locos and Motors).
 Illustration H7.
 People come into the field of vintage trains in all kinds of ways and some get enjoyment from repairing or improving things as well as from operating layouts or collecting models.
 This picture was provided by a Netherlands correspondent who had been turning a wrecked Mills wagon into a revived item for his layout, and making a very good job of it (with the help of original transfers and gum arabic) !
 Some people prefer not to change the appearance of old models, so the usual advice is to keep (or 'touch in') original paintwork and transfers unless deterioration has gone too far (as it certainly had for the wagon above).
 The judgement is inevitably a matter of personal choice (although removing adequate original paintwork on a very scarce item may affect its financial value).
 Illustration H8.
 Another example of excellent renovation work on a Milbro item.
 This vehicle had been badly damaged, and a new section has been created.
 It can be seen from the coach end on the left that this factory-built item is a rare example of a Mills clerestory vehicle.
 The coach is for Gauge One, and more illustrations of it can be seen in our page on Milbro coaches.
 Many thanks to the owner for letting me have some pictures.
 I have rarely commissioned a full loco repaint, but this can be desirable even on a high quality item.
 With the example below it was necessary in order to restore this 1932 Beeson model to the livery it would have had when made.
 For more photos and discussion of this example see our section about Beeson's 3-rail models.